LouisaBarrett/weathertalk/README.md

 ### Additional Functionality

-Let's push a little further into ways the data returned from the API could be used.
-Right now we've made a very direct translation from response data to what the user is seeing.
-We'll build out two simple, slightly less direct ways we can use the temperature data in the UI.
+Let's push a little further into the ways data returned from the OpenWeather Current Weather Data API could be used.
+So far, we've made a very direct translation from response data to what the user is seeing.
+Now, we'll build out two slightly less direct ways to use the temperature data in the UI.
 Hopefully this will help get your wheels spinning for even more ways to experiment with the OpenWeather API.

 We'll add the following:

 * A "conversation prompt" section that gives topic suggestions based on the daily temperature of the specified city
-* The ability to change the color of the background on the main section of our page based on the current conditions of the specified city
+* The ability to change the color of the background of the main section of our page based on the current conditions of the specified city

 #### Conversation Prompts

 Our WeatherTalk app could really use some conversation starter phrases based on the current temperature of the specified city.
 Let's take a crack at it!

-First, let's create an element in our HTML under our `ul` where we can append this new content, and give it an id of `#phrase-helper-js`:
+First, let's create a new `H4` element in our HTML under the `ul` code block, where we will append this new content.
+Give the `H4` an id of `#phrase-helper-js`:

 ```HTML
 <h4 id="phrase-helper-js"></h4>
 ```

-In keeping with the patterns we've already established in our codebase, we'll want to make a helper function to handle this work and create a global variable to target the appropriate HTML element.
+In keeping with the patterns we've already established in our codebase, we'll want to make a helper function to handle this work as well as create a global variable to target the appropriate HTML element.
 We'll call the function `phraseGenerator` and have it take a parameter, and the variable will be `phraseHelper`.

 ```javascript
 const phraseHelper = document.querySelector('#phrase-helper-js')